Buster Keaton: New studio, new problems

-Keaton's last three features had been produced and released independently, under Keaton's control, and fell short of financial expectations at the box office.
+Keaton's last three features, which had been produced under Keaton's control and released independently, fell short of financial expectations at the box office.
 In 1928 film executive Nicholas Schenck arranged a deal with Metro-Goldwyn-Mayer for Keaton's services.
 Keaton had little to say about the details of the MGM contract; he would no longer have any financial responsibility for his films, and even his salary had been pre-negotiated, without his own input.
 Charlie Chaplin and Harold Lloyd advised him against making the move, cautioning that he would lose his independence.
 But, given Schenck's desire to keep things "in the family" and Keaton's having to admit that his independent pictures hadn't done well, Keaton agreed to sign with MGM.
-He would later cite this as the worst business decision of his life in his autobiography.
+In his autobiography, he cited this as the worst business decision of his life.

 Welcomed to the studio by Irving Thalberg, with whom he initially had a relationship of mutual admiration, Keaton realized too late that the studio system MGM represented would severely limit his creative input.
 The giant studio was run along strict factory lines, with everything planned and budgeted in advance.
-The first of MGM's Keaton films was The Cameraman (1928), and Keaton sensed trouble immediately when he saw the script.
-"It was as long as War and Peace," Keaton recalled.
-"I took out 40 useless characters and a couple of subplots.
+The first of MGM's Keaton films was The Cameraman (1928), and Keaton sensed trouble immediately when he saw the script: "It was as long as War and Peace.
+I took out 40 useless characters and a couple of subplots.
 These guys didn't realize—they still don't realize—that the best comedies are simple.
 I said, 'I'd like to do something with a drunk and a fat lady and a kid.
 Get 'em for me.'
 At my studio they would have the characters I wanted in 10 minutes.
 But not MGM.
 You had to requisition a toothpick in triplicate.
 I just stood there, and everybody is hassling."
 MGM wanted only Keaton the star, Keaton the creator was considered a waste of time and money because "in the time it took him to develop a project, he could have appeared in two or three pictures set up by the studio's production staff."